 The oldest Egyptian archaeological sites may be in Luxor, which is the most important city in Upper Egypt.
 The Egyptians called it “Thebes” because it was on the banks of the Nile.
 It has been said that Luxor is the “largest open-air museum in the world.”
 Temple pieces from Luxor and Karnak may be in the East Bank city of today.
 Ancient sites like the Temple of Hatshepsut, the Valley of the Kings, and the Valley of the Queens draw tourists from all over the world to the West Bank.

 Aswan, Egypt, is often called “the city of the Nubians” because it is quiet and the people there are friendly.
-People who visit the colourful villages of this country will feel right at home because of the unique traditions and customs of its people.
+People who visit the colorful villages of this country will feel right at home because of the unique traditions and customs of its people.
 You’ll love how peaceful Felucca tours are after sunset or during happy hour at one of the restaurants or cafes on the banks of the Nile.
 One option is to go to the Philae Temple, which I thought was a lot of fun.
-From the city centre, it only takes a short drive to get to Abu Simbel and see the famous temple of Ramses II.
+From the city center, it only takes a short drive to get to Abu Simbel and see the famous temple of Ramses II.